niplav/site/bcis_and_alignment.md

 Epistemic Status
 -----------------

-I am neither a neuroscientist nor an AI alignment researcher (although I have read some blogposts about the latter), and I know very little about brain-computer interfaces (from now on abbreviated as “BCIs”).
+I am neither a neuroscientist nor an AI alignment researcher (although I have read some blogposts about the latter topic).
+I know very little about brain-computer interfaces (from now on abbreviated as “BCIs”), so I will assume easy and fast technological advances in creating high-fidelity, high-throughput BCIs.
 I have done a cursory internet search for a resource laying out the case for the utility of BCIs in AI alignment, but haven't been able to find anything that satisfies my standards (I have also asked on the [LessWrong open thread](https://www.lesswrong.com/posts/QqnQJYYW6zhT62F6Z/?commentId=dMpstgZ3gQnGBbRhh) and on the AI alignment channel on the Eleuther AI discord server, and not received any answers that provide such a resource (although I was